bentley-historical-library/migration-tools/ead/agents/openrefine.md

 After that, I filtered on things like Company and Inc as well as and and &, starred those rows, and then filtered by no stars on the column I had already filtered on the above regex.

+You'll also need to look for <geogname> mistakes.

 You'll also need to check for and delete duplicates from the original CSV.
 These usually appear when a source hasn't been filled out, and you can find them by doing a custom facet on blanks.
 Of course, if there isn't a duplicate for a row when you filter this way, add the proper source.

   1.